aaronsaray/aaronsaray.com/_posts/2008-05-20-xdebug-and-eclipse-pdt-on-windows-from-start-to-finish.markdown

     xdebug.trace_output_dir = c:/tmp
     xdebug.trace_output_name = trace.%H

-The first line turns on tracing on every script (this is also useful because at "the triange" we use some PHP scripts to serve CSS), the next one collects return results from functions into the trace (on larger functions/projects, this might be slow...) and the third one adds where we want to put the script.
+The first line turns on tracing on every script (this is also useful because at "the triangle" we use some PHP scripts to serve CSS), the next one collects return results from functions into the trace (on larger functions/projects, this might be slow...) and the third one adds where we want to put the script.
 The last setting is to name the actual trace file.
 In this case, I'm using the Host name.
 There are additional naming cards available - check out the [documentation for these](http://xdebug.org/docs/execution_trace#trace_output_name).
-I found hostname to be the most useful - or %R on occassion - which is the REQUEST_URI.
+I found hostname to be the most useful - or %R on occasion - which is the REQUEST_URI.

 To generate my trace, I used this code: